ProAssurance

 ProAssurance Corporation, headquartered in Birmingham, Alabama, is a property and casualty company that sells professional liability insurance to doctors.
 The company was founded in 1976 as Mutual Assurance and was later renamed to Medical Assurance in 1997.
 The name "ProAssurance" was created in 2001 when Medical Assurance merged with Professionals Group.
 The company is currently the fourth largest medical professional liability insurance writer and has over $6 billion in assets.

+On June 26, 2026, The Doctors Company completed the purchase of ProAssurance for $25 per share in cash, for a total value of about $1.3 billion.

 History

 Growth and Acquisitions

 On November 7, 2005, the company sold its personal lines insurance operations, known as Meemic Insurance Company, to Ally Financial (GMAC) for $400 million.
 Of the $400 million, $327 million was to be paid in cash, and $73 million was to be in capital that was held in Meemic Insurance Company.
 The sale was completed on January 4, 2006.

 The company operates five principal subsidiaries: ProAssurance Indemnity Company (formerly The Medical Assurance Company), ProAssurance Casualty Company (formerly ProNational Insurance Company), ProAssurance Wisconsin Insurance Company (formerly PIC Wisconsin), ProAssurance Specialty Insurance Company (formerly Red Mountain Casualty Insurance Company), and ProAssurance National Capital Insurance Company (formerly NCRIC, Inc.).

 On April 1, 2009, ProAssurance acquired Podiatry Insurance Company of America, A Mutual Company (PICA) in a sponsored demutualization.
 PICA, founded by podiatrists in 1980, is the largest insurer of podiatrists in the U.S. PICA also is an insurer of U.S. chiropractors and acupuncturists through its subsidiary, PACO Assurance Company, Inc. (PACO).
 PICA had previously acquired PACO (1999), Dependable Protective Mutual (2000), and OUM (2001).
 PICA is domiciled in Illinois and its offices are in Brentwood, Tennessee.

 In 2010, ProAssurance acquires American Physicians Service Group, Inc., the publicly traded parent company of American Physicians Insurance Company (API), an Austin, Texas-based insurer with roots stretching back to 1975.
-This transaction moves ProAssurance into the vital Texas market and expands writings in Arkansas and Oklahoma.
+This transaction expands ProAssurance's presence into Texas and expands writings in Arkansas and Oklahoma.
 ProAssurance and Ascension Health, the nation's largest not-for-profit healthcare provider, announce the creation of the Certitude program.
-This strategic partnership provides a competitive, financially secure medical professional liability program for certain on-staff and affiliated physicians and mid-level healthcare providers.
+This partnership provides a medical professional liability program for certain on-staff and affiliated physicians and mid-level healthcare providers.